danieleascione/krusta/ideas.md

 # ideas.md: Core Log Structure & High-Throughput on S3

-This document explores the first item on the Krust roadmap: the implementation of the core log structure.
+This document explores the first item on the Krusta roadmap: the implementation of the core log structure.
 It specifically addresses the challenge of achieving high throughput for a message bus built on a high-latency object store like Amazon S3.

 ## 1. The Core Log Structure

-The fundamental data structure in Krust is a **distributed, append-only log**.
+The fundamental data structure in Krusta is a **distributed, append-only log**.
 This log is composed of a sequence of immutable files (log segments) stored in an object store.
 Each message is assigned a unique, monotonically increasing offset.

 ### Logical View